arpol/spa/README.md

 * MSD radix sort (radixsort.py)
 * Burst sort (burst.py)
-* In-place multikey quicksort, implemented as a helper function for burst sort (mkqsort.py)
+* In-place multikey quicksort, as a helper function for burst sort (mkqsort.py) and insertion sort as a helper for that (insertion.py)
 * Multikey quicksort (quicksort.py)
 * Ternary quicksort (quicksort.py)